shermanleejm/BIA-GS-Hackathon/README.md

 One-stop platform that provides youths with easy access to simple yet useful learning resources, an online community of like-minded individuals and engaging tools to track their learning progress.

 ## Financial Profiling
+For new users, we perform a short user profiling survey to curate personalized content tailored to their risk profiles and better shape their learning experience.

 <p float="left">
   <img src="./asset/1.1.jpg" width="42%" height="70%"/>